adambard/learnxinyminutes-docs/scala.html.markdown

 // The "object" keyword creates a type AND a singleton instance of it.
 It is
 // common for Scala classes to have a "companion object", where the per-instance
 // behavior is captured in the classes themselves, but behavior related to all
-// instance of that class go in objects.
+// instances of that class go into that object.
 The difference is similar to class
 // methods vs static methods in other languages.
 Note that objects and classes
 // can have the same name.
 object Dog {